 - ¼ cup roasted peanuts

-- Pour oil into a large pot over medium heat.
+- Pour oil into a large pot (that has a lid) over medium heat.

-- Once all corn has popped remove the pan from heat immediately and pour popcorn into a large bowl.
+- Once all corn has popped remove the pot from heat immediately and pour popcorn into a large bowl.

-- If using butter, pour the butter very slowly over the popcorn in a circular motion, while at the same time stirring the popcorn to mix it.
+- If using butter, drizzle the butter very slowly over the popcorn in a circular motion, while at the same time stirring the popcorn to mix it.

 - Add all other ingredients and stir to combine.